Pistonite/txtpp/README.md

     ```

 Note that normally, you will not be able to connect a directive output to the previous line, since directives always start on its own line.
 However, you can use `tag` (see [below](#tag-directive)) to achieve this.
-If there is currently an active `tag` directive  that is listening for output, the output will be sent to the tag instead of the output file, without the indentation. and the directive will produce no output.
+If there is currently an active `tag` directive  that is listening for output, the output will be sent to the tag instead of the output file, without the indentation, and the directive will produce no output.

 # Directive Specification
 This section contains detailed specification of each directive.